 Using email to send protected health information is tempting considering the ease and speed email has brought to communications.
-With the inefficiencies and delays caused by fax, phone, and mail, you and I can easily conclude that email will boost productivity in healthcare.
-But as you probably know, email is a threat to confidentiality when used to exchange patient information.
+With the inefficiencies and delays caused by fax, phone, and mail, it's easily to conclude that email will boost productivity in healthcare.
+But as you know, email is a threat to confidentiality when used to exchange patient information.

-Interception: Email does not secure patient information because email sends information across the Internet with no way to track where it went or who accessed or captured patient data contained within the message.Inference: The name and nature of your practice can be considered protected patient information if it reveals aspects of their health treatment such as psychiatry, oncology, and other specialties.Loss: Most email providers are under no obligation to store your messages and provide access for as long as regulations require.
-If you’re using email for direct patient messaging and your email providers sutters or refuses access, all records of those interactions are lost and you are out of compliance with privacy law.
+Loss: Most email providers are under no obligation to store your messages and provide access for as long as regulations require.
+If you’re using email for direct patient messaging and your email provider shuts down or refuses access, all records of those interactions are lost and you are out of compliance with privacy law.

-The administrative burden of traditional email in healthcare:
+Traditional email creates administrative burden in healthcare:

-Compliant use of email in a healthcare clinic to share protected information requires policies and training that restrict use.
+Compliant use of email in a healthcare clinic to share protected information requires policies and training that restrict use and usefulness.
 In those cases you’re relying on the judgement of clinic staff with each email sent or received.
 You’ll likely end up having many repetitive conversations with patients that inadvertently share their protected health information through email simply by replying to your messages that were initially sent in compliance with regulations.

-Using a secure-email service like Brightsquid Secure-Mail solves the problems of traditional email and delivers the benefits of asynchronous communication.
-These types of services mimic the functionality of email but protect patient information in compliance with privacy regulations.
+Using Brightsquid Secure-Mail solves the problems of traditional email and delivers the benefits of digital asynchronous communication. while protecting patient information in compliance with privacy regulations.
 With Secure-Mail you can enable staff and clinicians with direct patient messaging and be confident that protected information is secure every time.
-You’ll also be able to provide more detail in messages which can greatly increase productivity by reducing the number of exchanges.
+You’ll also be able to provide more detail in messages which can greatly increase productivity by reducing back and forth.
 This type of compliant healthcare communication also improves clinical effectiveness because patients can refer to treatment plans and notes to be more active in their own care.